 What should you do?
 Gather data.
 Explore each title in the company’s structure to find the most influential decision-maker that is both knowledgeable about your product and capable of conveying its importance to the rest of your team.
 Once you identify that decision-maker, rely on them as your main pressure point within the company.

-B2B cycles take more time to complete
+Inbound and Outbound cycles take more time to complete

 Fact: In general, it takes more time to convert a B2B prospect into a B2B buyer.
 But right now 61% of B2B companies state that the length of their sales cycle has increased within a year.
 The reason for that change is the direct result of more and more B2B buyers going digital, and therefore having more information to work with.